Irving Family Advocacy Center offers free counseling to those who live, work, or attend school in Irving.

 Our services are completely free of charge.

-Adults and children who live, work or attend school in Irving as victims of crime in Irving may receive services.
+Adults and children who live, work, go to school or have been a victim of a crime in Irving may receive services.

 Yes!
 We are proud to work in one of the most diverse cities in the country and we seek to provide a respectful and supportive environment for all clients.

 Most of our counselors are in graduate school or have graduated with a Master’s degree and are working on accruing hours towards state licensure.
-We also have Licensed Professional Counselors, (LPCs), and Licensed Professional Counselors Supervisors, (LPC-5s) on staff.
+We also have Licensed Professional Counselors, (LPCs), and Licensed Professional Counselors Supervisors, as well as Licensed Marriage and Family Therapists (LMFTs).

 Yes.
 We ask that a parent or guardian remain on-site during their child’s counseling sessions.